patrickmuchmore/RPackageTemplate/README.md

 ### Cloning the project repository with RStudio

 With RStudio configured for Git, and your SSH key registered with the Git host, you are ready to clone the package template project repository.
 From the __File__ menu select __New Project...__, then click on __Version Control__ followed by __Git__.
-Enter *git@bitbucket.org:biostatpo1/rpackagetemplate.git* for the __Repository URL__, and leave the __Project directory name__ empty.
-When the repository is cloned, a new directory named *rpackagetemplate* will be created.
+Enter *git@bitbucket.org:biostatpo1/RPackageTemplate.git* for the __Repository URL__, and leave the __Project directory name__ empty.
+When the repository is cloned, a new directory named *RPackageTemplate* will be created.

 ![Cloning a repository with Git and RStudio](./readme/CloneGitRepo.png)

-The field __Create project as subdirectory of__ indicates where the *rpackagetemplate* directory will be created.
+The field __Create project as subdirectory of__ indicates where the *RPackageTemplate* directory will be created.
 To specify an alternate location, click __Browse...__ and navigate to the desired file system path.
 If __Open in new session__ is checked, once the clone operation is complete RStudio will automatically open the project.
 After setting the appropriate option values, click the __Create Project__ button to clone the repository using Git.

 ### Building and running the package template project with RStudio

 To build and run the project, it must be open in RStudio (this should already be the case if __Open in new session__ was selected).
-If the project is not open, click on __File__ and select __Open Project...__, then navigate to the newly created *rpackagetemplate* folder and open the *rpackagetemplate.Rproj* file (the *.Rproj* extension denotes a configuration file for an RStudio project).
+If the project is not open, click on __File__ and select __Open Project...__, then navigate to the newly created *RPackageTemplate* folder and open the *RPackageTemplate.Rproj* file (the *.Rproj* extension denotes a configuration file for an RStudio project).
 When the project is open, one of the panes in the RStudio window should have a series of tabs including __Environemnt__, __History__, __Build__, and __Git__ (the RStudio interface can be customized by selecting __Pane Layout__ from the left panel of the __Global Options__ dialog).
 Click on the tab labeled __Build__.

 ![Cloning a repository with Git and RStudio](./readme/BuildTab.png)

 Clicking the __Build & Reload__ button causes R to compile and load the contents of the project directory.
 Because the project contains `C++` code, you should see some lines of compiler output.
 The package is then installed, and as with any R package, if this completes successfully the last few lines of output will look like:

     ** testing if installed package can be loaded
-    * DONE (rpackagetemplate)
+    * DONE (RPackageTemplate)

-Assuming the package has been built successfully, it is automatically (re)loaded by calling `library(rpackagetemplate)`.
+Assuming the package has been built successfully, it is automatically (re)loaded by calling `library(RPackageTemplate)`.
 To verify the package installation, you can run the included "hello world" function `rcpparma_hello_world`, which should return a 3x3 matrix that has seven on the diagonal and zero elsewhere.

     >rcpparma_hello_world()
          [,1] [,2] [,3]